-The investigational study medication, ALT-801 (also called pemvidutide, the proposed INN name for this drug), is similar to two natural hormones the body makes that regulate food intake and metabolism.
+The study was designed to evaluate whether pemvidutide (also called ALT-801), is similar to two natural hormones the body makes that regulate food intake and metabolism.

 The Momentum Obesity Trial is designed to see if the study medication helps participants with weight loss and if it is safe and well-tolerated.